javed1709/Questgen/README.md

-Questgen is a Gemini AI-powered web app that automates question paper creation.
-Users can upload files, input text, and select templates to generate syllabus-aligned questions.
-It supports LaTeX-based PDF output, customizable exam parameters, and predefined templates, streamlining the process and saving time for educators.
+# Questgen: Question Paper Generator

+Questgen is a Gemini AI-powered web application designed to automate and simplify the process of creating question papers.
+The system allows users to:

+- Upload files or input raw text
+- Select exam templates
+- Generate diverse, syllabus-aligned questions using artificial intelligence

+Questgen also supports LaTeX-based PDF generation for professional-quality output, making it a valuable tool for educators.

+## Key Features

+- **Gemini AI-based Question Generation**: Leverages AI to create questions aligned with the syllabus.
+- **Customizable Exam Parameters**: Adjust settings to fit specific exam needs.
+- **Predefined Templates**: Includes templates for midterm and semester exams.
+- **LaTeX Support for PDF Generation**: Ensures high-quality, professional exam papers.

+Questgen streamlines the process from data input to PDF creation, offering an intuitive interface that saves time and reduces manual effort for educators.